sys41x4/writeup/_posts/Writeups/HTB/2021-03-22-money-flowz-htb.md

 ## Depth Search

-1. From the First two links, we get into two reddit conversation.
+1. From the First two links, we get into two reddit conversation.<br>
 In the first one it is mentioned about `ETH crypto scam` and a link.

 ![reddit_conv_1](/assets/htb/challenge/osint/money-flowz/img/reddit_discussion_1.png)

 We get a conversation in the given address about a scam.

-2. On the second link of the google dorking, we get into another reddit conversation, with another `link` in it.
+2. On the second link of the google dorking, we get into another reddit conversation,<br>
+with another `link` in it.

 ![reddit_conv_2](/assets/htb/challenge/osint/money-flowz/img/reddit_discussion_2.png)